Harley Morenstein

-Harley Morenstein (born July 20, 1985) is a Canadian actor, Internet personality, and vlogger.
-He co-created, produces, and hosts the YouTube show Epic Meal Time and its FYI television spin-off series Epic Meal Empire.
-He also runs a vlog channel.
+Harley Morenstein (born July 20, 1985) is a Canadian YouTuber.
+He co-created, produces, and hosts the web show Epic Meal Time and its FYI television spin-off series, Epic Meal Empire.
 He is one of the two remaining original members of the show along with Ameer Atari.

-Life and career
+Early and personal life

 Morenstein was born to English-speaking Jewish-Canadian parents in Montreal, Quebec.
 He attended Dawson College.
 He was a substitute teacher for a number of years at Lakeside Academy in Lachine, teaching history.
-Morenstein currently resides in Montreal.
+Morenstein currently resides in Montreal and splits his time between Montreal and Los Angeles, California.

 Internet career

 EpicMealTime

 In 2010 he co-created Epic Meal Time with Sterling Toth.
 The channel has over 6 million subscribers, and over 300 installments, 2 spin-offs, and has had guest stars such as Seth Rogen, Smosh, Tony Hawk, Arnold Schwarzenegger, and Kevin Smith, who directed the movie Tusk, in which Morenstein had a cameo appearance.
 He produces the show with his brother, Darren Morenstein, under company name Nexttime Productions.
 He starred in the TV adaptation of the show called Epic Meal Empire on FYI, which ran for two seasons.